mahmoudesmail/tu-wien-data-science-summaries/curriculum.md

 # recommended electives

+this list isn't complete.

-these are mainly project based courses, but lectures (vorlesungen) can also be nice if they offer exam dates during breaks.
+these are just some project-based courses, but lecture-based (vorlesungen) courses can also be a nice if they offer their exam dates during holidays.

-_fds_
+_fds_ →

 - **note:** make sure you like the prerequisite course "data stewardship" before commiting to this module
 - 3.0 ects ue data stewardship